kx-Huang/mumsh/README.md

 - How do you know the `echo` is the whole string?
 - Can we have `white space` in a command?
 Perhaps the first command is something like `echo twice`?
+- How do you know the `echo` is the argument?
+- Can `echo` be a redirection filename?

-The answer is obvious, we don't meet a quote `'` or `"`.
+The answer is obvious, we haven't meet `'`, `"` and `>`, `>>`, `<` yet.
 If I have implemented a built-in command, which is called `echo twice`, then user should input `"echo twice"` in command line instead of `echo twice`.
+If `echo` is `filename`, then we must have meet a `redirector`.

 For now, we can conclude some useful knowledge
-- every character including `whitespace` is a meaningful character between quotes
+- every character including `whitespace` is an ordinary character without special meaning between quotes
 - `whitespace` indicate the end of a argument outside of quotes
+- If we don't meet a `redirector`, then the string is an argument.

 (The command to parse: `echo hello ">" 1.out < 1.in`)

 Back to step 5, our question is solved, `echo` indeed is the first argument.
-As we keep moving, similarly, we can find `hello` is the second argument.
+As we keep moving, similarly, we can find

+6. `hello` is the second argument.

 After that, we read a double quote `"`, with above knowledge, you say:" Aha!
 I meet a double quote, let's just keep reading every characters until I meet another double quote`"`".

-As a result, we have our third argument: a single char `>`.
+As a result, we know

+7. a single char `>` as the third argument

+As we keep moving, since no "true" `redirector` has been meet, we know

+8. `1.out` is the fourth argument

-As we keep reading, we find a `<` and you are tring to recall whether we are in between a quotation mark or not.
-And then you look back:" Aha!
+Suddenly, we read in a `<` and you say:" Aha!
 Last two quotes are matched!
 We are outside of quotation marks."

-As a result, this `<` is a sign of `input redirection`.
+As a result,

+9. `<` is a sign of `input redirection`.

 According to the grammars, we need a `filename` to perform redirection.
-So you write on the paper: "I need a `filename`."
+So you take a note on the paper: "I need a `filename`."
 Now, whatever we read in next is a `filename` instead of a `argument`.

-Then, we find `1.in`, and we know it is the `filename` for `input redirection`.
+Then, we find `1.in`, and we know

+10. `1.in` is a `filename` for `input redirection`.

 Finally, we read in `\n`, which is the `newline` inputted by pressing `ENTER` in keyboard, indicating our parsing process comes to an end... or... maybe not?!
-Consider following cases, what if:
+Consider following cases, what if the command is imcomplete:

 - The quotation marks are not closed? e.g. `echo "hello`
 - No `filename` after `<` or `>` outside the quotes? e.g. `echo hello >`